 In the most simple words, IoT is the combination of sensor-embedded electronic devices and networks (Internet) for data sharing.
 Some devices only interact with each other while others connect to the network.

 "Your next refrigerator may know more about your diet than your doctor."

-What you think about a decade ago, how many personal devices/appliances were connected to the internet to make your life simpler.
+What do you think about a decade ago, how many personal devices/appliances were connected to the internet to make your life simpler.
 One or maybe two?

 But today, take a look around and see the things connected to the internet.
-Your smartphone, personal computer, tablet, gaming console, camera, your smart TV, and even your smart refrigerator (if you have one).
+Your smartphone, personal computer, tablet, gaming console, camera, smart TV, and even your smart refrigerator (if you have one).

 So the world will always be changing due to these sensors and the internet.
 And we call it the Internet of Things.

 With the increasing penetration of IoT in businesses for better productivity, automation, expanding the potential market, and lower cost of production.
 More and more companies are putting their trust into it to manage their processes.

 IoT solutions make a manufacturing unit intelligent while being autonomous.